grian32/beta-mod/docs/docs/new-features/item-enhancements/item-enhancements.md

 :::

-Enhancements are my take on the enchantments added in later versions.
+Item Enhancements are my take on the enchantments added in later versions.
+This feature is perhaps the largest addition to the mod as of writing, as it adds a lot of surrounding items/blocks/etc. with various uses.

 This feature allows you to enhance your tools with various effects via the Enhancement Table, costing a set amount of a certain ingredient (usually a block, or an item)

 Unlike enchantments, you can only have one enhancement per tool & if you wish to gain a higher tier of each enhancement then you must upgrade it using the Enhancement Table.